Emam96/Camunda_Setup/CamundaImage.md

 <img src = "zip.png">

-When it  finishes downlaoding, navigate to the downlaod directory, unzip the folder and navigate to the folder **camunda-platform-main** right-click inside file explorer and choose **Open in Terminal**
+When it  finishes downloading, navigate to the download directory, unzip the folder, and navigate to the folder **camunda-platform-main** right-click inside File Explorer and choose **Open in Terminal**

 ## Using full package